Sell-through Report with Square for Retail

 Sales velocity: the average number of items sold per week over the last 30 days.

-Last sold: the date the item or variation was last sold
+Last sold: the date one which the item or variation was last sold

-Last received: the date you last received stock for an item or variation.
+Last received: the date on which you last received stock for an item or variation.

 Out of stock: a prediction that an item is no longer available in your inventory based on your sales and inventory history.